lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 * Not only do people *think* but so do corporations and societies - think of them as slow forms of AI.
 (Societies and corporations also die).
 (http://www.antipope.org/charlie/blog-static/2018/01/dude-you-broke-the-future.html)

 * How corporations and societies think, and who codes *how* they think, is being changed by Software Literacy

-The layouts

-There is such a thing as a Programmable company
+* there is such a thing as a programmable compmay and programmable society and programmable person

 how does a crowd decide what to do? that's slow ai